-- Make sure you are in planning mode; the view switcher in the toolbar should have the Planning icon highlighted: - Select the project, either in the sidebar or in the main outline, by clicking the index-card icon next to its name.
+- Make sure you are in planning mode; an easy way to get there is by clicking the Projects button in the toolbar: - Select the project, either in the sidebar or in the main outline, by clicking the index-card icon next to its name.
 Or, select an already-existing action in the project. - Press Return or click the Add Action button in the toolbar; the new action appears immediately after the item you selected. - Type a name for your new action.